zacksiegfried/StrandLabs/RainStream/README.md

-# RainStream is a tool to predict tissue of origin of cancer using methylation signature
+# RainStream is a tool to predict tissue of origin for cancer using methylation signature

 ## Running indivdual python scripts outside of Nextflow pipeline must be done from project root